gavanm/TivoBruteForce/README.md

 1. Open the [TivoBruteForce](TivoBruteForce.ino) sketch in the Arduino IDE.
 1. Compile the sketch.
 1. Upload the sketch.
-1. Open the Serial Monitor window `Tools - Serial Monitor`
+1. Open the Serial Monitor window `Tools - Serial Monitor`.
 1. Look for the status logs as it runs.
 The current passcode will be shown.
 Note that the first digit represents the "10,000" passcode batch that is processing.
 "1" indicates that this is the first time that the number has been attempted.
     ```
     00:10:14.020 -> Number: 10000